Warriors beat Bulls 119-112 for 14th straight road win

 Share via Email

-Klay Thompson scored 38 points, Stephen Curry added 30 and the Warriors beat the Chicago Bulls 119-112 on Wednesday night for their franchise record-tying 14th straight road win.
+CHICAGO — Klay Thompson scored 38 points, Stephen Curry added 30 and the Golden State Warriors beat the Chicago Bulls 119-112 on Wednesday night for their franchise record-tying 14th straight road win.

-The "Splash Brothers" nickname for Thompson and Curry has faded in prominence since Durant joined the duo before last season, but the sharpshooting guards can still put on a show.
-Thompson was 7 for 13 from 3-point range and Curry was 6 for 11 from behind the arc; no other player made a 3 for the Warriors.

-"When they got it going like that, you just play your role and know your place, man," Durant said.

-Durant had 19 points, eight rebounds and seven assists as Golden State moved into a tie for the third-longest road winning streak in a season in NBA history.
+Kevin Durant had 19 points as Golden State moved into a tie for the third-longest road winning streak in a season in NBA history.
 The Los Angeles Lakers hold the record with 16 straight road wins during the 1971-72 season.

-Next up for the NBA-leading Warriors (37-9) is a prime-time showdown with Houston on Saturday in the finale of a five-game trip.
+Next up for the NBA-leading Warriors is a trip to Houston for a showdown with the Rockets on Saturday night.

-"It's going to be a very tough game Saturday, probably the toughest of the trip," Thompson said, "and if we could go undefeated on this road trip that would be incredible."

 Nikola Mirotic scored 24 points for Chicago, which dropped to 14-8 since its 3-20 start.
 Robin Lopez scored 12 of his 16 points in the first half, and Kris Dunn also had 16.